Mynameistessa/my-website/blogposts/unknown-type.md

 ---
 title: 'Typescript: The Unknown Type'
 date: '2023-04-14'
+readingTime: '5'
 ---

 &nbsp;
-Around 5 years ago from the date of this post the lead architect of Typescript, Anders Hjelsberg, opened a PR to add the ‘unknown’ type to Typescript v3.
-As I'm writing this we are on v5 and in this post I want to dig into the practical benefits of its introduction to the type system.
+In 2018, the ‘unknown’ type was introduced along with Typescript 3.0.
+In this post I want to dig into the practical benefits of its introduction to the type system.

 &nbsp;
 The Unknown type increases type safety within our project and can be seen as a type safe counterpart to the `any` type.
 This is because any allows you to perform any operation on a value without any type checking.
-Because of this the unknown type can  help us avoid errors such as *`TypeError: Cannot Read Property of Undefined.`*
+Because of this the unknown type can  help us avoid errors at runtime such as *`TypeError: Cannot Read Property of Undefined.`*

 &nbsp;
 ### **Theory**
-It can be helpful to think of the type system in terms of set theory.
+It can be helpful to think of the type system in terms of set theory, i.e. a type can be thought of as a set.
 Both unknown and any can be described as *top types* or *universal supertypes*.
 They are the outermost sets that encompass all other types.
-A type can be thought of as a set.
 The unknown set contains all possible values, and therefore we can have as members of this set the following:

+&nbsp;
+`let x: unknown;`
 &nbsp;
 `x = 123;`
 &nbsp;